Connect to PostgreSQL

 Access PostgreSQL using the Unix/Linux command line

-Use this command to access PostgreSQL from the Unix/Linux command line:
+Use this command to access PostgreSQL from the Unix/Linux command line on an MCECS system:

 psql -h db.cecs.pdx.edu -U username databasename